-Super easy teal pumpkin project bag for non-candy alternatives that you can make in one afternoon for a quick Halloween craft.
+This simple sewing tutorial makes a teal pumpkin project bag for non-candy alternatives that you can make in one afternoon for a quick Halloween craft.

 As a mom to a kid with severe dairy and nut allergy, it always makes me extra cautious during Halloween.
 I go with my kids for trick or treating around the block to make sure she doesn’t unwrap or touch anything that may cause allergic reactions.